Navigating Neurodivergence: Cultural Humility & Compassion

 It is interesting to consider, however, that when we consider neurodivergence through a neuro-affirming lens, we can begin to recognise that neurodivergent individuals bring unique perspectives and strengths to the world.
 For example, autistic individuals may excel in creative problem-solving, attention to detail or be able to deeply focus on specific interest areas, which can potentially lead to expertise.
 Similarly, people with ADHD often possess remarkable energy, creativity and the ability to think outside the box- skills which are increasingly valued within business, creative industries and entrepreneurship.

 Recognising these strengths is crucial in shifting the conversation around neurodivergence from a focus on deficits to one of diversity.
-This change in perspective recognises that neurodivergent individuals contribute to society in meaningful ways and that their unique traits can be seen as strengths rather than obstacles to perceived ‘normalcy.’
+By changing our perspective, we can begin to foster a greater recognition that neurodivergent individuals contribute to society in meaningful ways and that their unique traits can be seen as strengths rather than obstacles to perceived ‘normalcy.’

-Instead of focusing solely on challenges or behaviours that don't conform to neurotypical norms, we can help clients leverage their strengths and develop coping strategies that align with their neurotype and how it manifests in the world.
-This shift fosters a much more empowering and affirming therapeutic experience and one that honours the neurodivergent client’s authentic self.
+Rather than focusing solely on challenges and/or behaviours that don't conform to neurotypical norms, we can help clients leverage their strengths and develop coping strategies that align with their neurotype and how it manifests in the world.
+This shift encourages a much more empowering and affirming therapeutic experience and one that honours the neurodivergent client’s authentic self.
 I know for one, I really value a ‘strength-based’ approach to therapy within my practice.

 Conclusion: Moving Toward a Neurodivergent-Affirming Practice